Thinking of Starting Loop?

 What is Loop?

 Loop is an app you build yourself and load on your iPhone (or iPod) that uses a compatible continuous glucose monitor (CGM) and a compatible pump.
-While there are several compatible CGMs and pumps, most Loopers are currently using Dexcom G6 as their CGM and are quickly migrating from Dexcom Eros to DASH pods if they want a tubeless option.
+While there are several compatible CGMs and pumps, most Loopers are currently using Dexcom as their CGM and are quickly migrating from Dexcom Eros to DASH pods if they want a tubeless option.
 For those who prefer tubes, older Medtronic pumps are the only option.